 - Documentation and verification at the bay can eat into your unloading time.
 Digitizing this process will ensure this verification is done earlier and the shipment need not wait once it arrives at the bay.

 - Having real-time data about your shipment movement will help you understand the exact time and date at which it will arrive at the bay.
 This information gives you enough time to determine your bays’ loading capacity and create a contingency plan in case of any issues.

 - Inform everyone involved: As the logistics supply chain interlinks many processes, it is a good idea to keep everyone informed about a shipment’s whereabouts.
 With real-time tracking information in place, it is easy to disseminate the information to the appropriate channels.
 That could include your folks in charge at the unloading point, vendors, and even your end customers.

-Insights into trends, access to reports that give you visibility into detention charges, lead-time, bay capacity, freight costs, etc. is critical in saving money.
+Insights into trends and access to reports that give you visibility into detention charges, lead time, bay capacity, freight costs, etc., are critical in saving money.
 Logistics and transportation systems need high-precision collaboration and planning.
 Even with the utmost degree of planning, there is always the probability of unforeseen circumstances that could lead to increased freight costs.

-Take charge today, use intelligent technology and data to challenge the status quo.
-Examine your freight costs and question every built-in assumption, and watch the savings, and the appreciation, roll in.
+Take charge today, and use intelligent technology and data to challenge the status quo.
+Examine your freight costs, question every built-in assumption, and watch the savings and appreciation roll in.